 Recreational fishing for SBT occurs primarily off south-east TAS, SA, and western VIC.
+There is also some catch of small SBT off south-west WA.
 Angling for SBT has been popular among game fishers for many years, but has been increasing in popularity in the general recreational fishing sector in recent years (Rowsell et al. 2008).
 Recreational fishing for SBT is managed by the relevant states.
 States that have a recreational fishing bag limit (number of fish that can be retained) for SBT include SA, VIC, TAS and NSW.
 SA also has a limit on the number of SBT taken per boat.